-Cigarette Litter Prevention Program—This year we will kick off a campaign “No butts about it . . .
+Cigarette Litter Prevention Program—This year we continue our fight against cigarette litter.
+“No butts about it . . .
 This is litter too” to educate and provide a few receptacles in the fight against cigarette litter.

 KAB Extreme Team—Citizens are encouraged to join with other Keep America Beautiful volunteers to clean up areas of “extreme” litter, sharing camaraderie and our commitment to clean up Topeka and Shawnee County.

 KAB Trash Troopers—Whether you walk for fun, companionship, or your health take a trash bag with you and pick up litter as you go.
 Report the hours you work and the amount of trash collected to KAB to become a Trash Trooper.

 Litter Lookouts—Citizens are encouraged to report litterbugs to Chief Ron Miller.
 Help stop littering in our community!

 Project Takeover/Makeover—A cleanup of our 19 Neighborhood Improvement Associations.

 Spirit of Kansas—KAB volunteers help cleanup areas of Lake Shawnee after fireworks celebration.

 Take Ten—This is an effort to encourage businesses along Wanamaker corridor to send their employees out to pick up litter.